anderbubble/openzfs-docs/docs/hardware.rst

 Error recovery control
 ----------------------

+One important tweak that ZFS does not do at this time, is adjust error recovery control on the drives.
+When a drive encounters a read error, it will retry reads in the hope that a read from a slightly different angle will succeed and allow it to rewrite the sector correctly.
+It wll continue this until a timeout is reached, which is often 7 seconds on many drives.
+During this time, the drive might not serve other IO requests, which can have a crippling effect on IOPS because the transaction group commit will wait for all IOs to finish before the next can start.
+Until ZFS is changed to set this on disks that it controls, system administrators should use tools like smartctl and the system local file to do it on each boot.

 ZFS is said to be able to use cheap drives.
 This was true when it was introduced and hard drives supported error recovery control.
 Since